homotechsual/NinjaOne/README.md

 ## What does it do?

-NinjaRMM provides a PowerShell wrapper around the Halo API, tested extensively against HaloPSA instances only (please test against HaloISM or HaloServiceDesk instances and let us know how it works).
-The module can retrieve and send information to the Halo API.
+NinjaRMM provides a PowerShell wrapper around the NinjaRMM API.
+The module can retrieve and send information to the NinjaRMM API.

 ## Installing